Harris Campaign Tries to Fact Check Trump, Fails

-Vice President Kamala Harris's team tried to fact check former President Donald Trump — and failed.
+Vice President Kamala Harris' team tried to fact check former President Donald Trump — and failed.

 The Harris team tried to paint Trump, who was speaking before a crowd in Wilkes-Barre, Pennsylvania, as not knowing what state he was in.